TeamDev-IP/JxBrowser-Gallery/web-server/chart-rendering/README.md

-The exported files are available for download in the browser and also appear under the `{project root}/web-server/chart-rendering/server/images` directory on the server-local file system.
+The exported files are available for download in the browser and also appear under the `{project root}/web-server/chart-rendering/server/images` directory on the local file system.

 [chart.js]: https://www.chartjs.org/
 [material]: https://m3.material.io/